Calypso Oleander flowers

 Other Names: Rose Bay

-A popular tropical shrub grown for its bright cherry red flowers in summer; very useful to fill in open areas quickly, also often used as a patio plant; pruning required to maintain strong structure; parts of this plant are known to be toxic
+A popular tropical shrub grown for its bright cherry red flowers in summer; very useful to fill in open areas quickly, often used as an indoor container plant; pruning required to maintain strong structure; parts of this plant are known to be toxic

-Calypso Oleander is a multi-stemmed annual with an upright spreading habit of growth.
-Its relatively fine texture sets it apart from other garden plants with less refined foliage.
+This is a multi-stemmed evergreen houseplant with an upright spreading habit of growth.
+Its relatively fine texture sets it apart from other indoor plants with less refined foliage.
+This plant can be pruned at any time to keep it looking its best.

 Planting & Growing